IFAKA/txt/README.md

 ## Ideas

-- [ ] Add new filters based on your notes (ex: if detects `</>` then create a filter in the searchbar)
+- [ ] Add new filters based on your notes topics (ex: if detects `</>` then create a filter in the searchbar)
 - [ ] Code formater (maybe find how to implement prismjs plugin for that)
-- [ ] Improve search functionability
+- [ ] Improve search functionability (use description content)
-- [ ] PWA or migrate project to React Native
+- [x] PWA
-- [ ] Lazy loading in list (only render components that are on the viewport)
+- [x] Available Offline
 - [ ] Add date
 - [ ] Add reading time aproximation
-- [ ] Add task (they will have checkbox in the right in order to be able to discard them easily.
+- [ ] Add tasks (they will have checkbox in the right in order to be able to discard them easily.
 Once you check a popup will apear to check completition.
 If you accept, it will be deleted from the list)

 If you found something, create an issue to discuss it.